aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

 Not specifying any option will enable collecting all the metric groups with a period of 5 seconds.

-Example of a configuration file which enables all available **metric groups** for a single runtime with a global update period of 1 second and sets an update period of 2 seconds for the `"hw_counters"` metric group:
+Example of a configuration file which enables all available **metric groups** for a single Neuron Runtime with a global update period of 1 second and sets an update period of 2 seconds for the `"hw_counters"` metric group:

 ```
 {